-If you have a quality lead generation process in place for your digital marketing it will go along way in assisting your local business in finding the right customers or clients.
+If you have a quality lead generation process in place for your digital marketing it will go along way in assisting your local business or small business in finding the right customers or clients.
 Suffice to say lead generation is especially important as it enables your business and your businesses' landing page or lead capture page to create enormous traffic which leads to more sales and higher lead conversion rates.
 The problem is that many businesses rely on their website rather than creating a landing page or lead capture page.

 Lead generation according to the dictionary is "the action or process of identifying and cultivating potential customers for a business's products or services".
-Many business owners, especially new business owners have no idea how to start generating their own leads.
+Many business owners, especially new local business owners have no idea how to start generating their own leads.
 Even if they have an existing website, their still not really seeing any leads from that website.

 Most local business owners understand that nowadays they need a website for their business and may actually be getting people to visit their website, but unfortunately they never actually see any leads.
 They have spent a lot of money, and put in a lot of time getting everything set up themselves or have hired a developer to work on their website, and still very few leads or worse none at all.